mozilla/minion-backend/README.md

 Testing the development setup
 -----------------------------

 Minion comes with some basic plugins that are all executed from the `basic` plan.
-First we need to create a user account:
+First we need to create a user account by providing a Personal email address, the name of the user and the role of the user, respectively.

 ```
-scripts/minion-create-user <your-persona-email-address> administrator
+scripts/minion-create-user <your-persona-email-address> <admin-name> administrator
 ```

 Next, we need to create the plan: